How An Atlanta Pet Photographer Decides Where to Place Your Dog in a Photo

 This is how you get photos that feel intentional and polished without needing a perfectly trained dog, and how you make your post production life easier.

-Whether you’re a dog parent trying to understand how sessions work and why I’m asking you to stand here when there’s a really pretty thing over there, or a photographer trying to level up your dog portraits, here’s exactly how I think about placement.
+Whether you’re a dog parent trying to understand how sessions work and why I’m asking you to stand here when there’s a really pretty thing over there, or a photographer trying to level up your dog portraits, here's exactly how I think through each one.

 Step 1: Light